boudicca-events/boudicca.events/docs/QUERY.md

 * Search for any event while I am in Vienna on
   holiday: `"location.city" equals "Wien" and "startDate" after "2023-05-27" and "startDate" before "2023-05-31"`
 * Search for events with a duration of 2 hours or less: `duration "startDate" "endDate" shorter 2`
-* Search for events which have a english description: `hasProperty "description:lang=en"`
+* Search for events which have an english description: `hasField "description:lang=en"`

 See our [Semantic Conventions](SEMANTIC_CONVENTIONS.md) to find common property names and their meaning.